-Section 6 of this bill requires the Director of the Department of Public Safety to submit a written report concerning the temporary and extended orders for protection against domestic violence issued in this State to the Director of the Legislative Counsel Bureau which includes the total number of temporary and extended orders granted, the number of grants of temporary custody that are included in such temporary and extended orders, the number of such orders that are issued to women and the number of such orders that are issued to men.
+Sections 2 and 3 of this bill require the Court Administrator to submit a written report from information received by clerks of courts concerning the total number of temporary and extended orders for protection against domestic violence issued in this State to the Director of the Legislative Counsel Bureau for transmittal to each regular session of the Legislature.
+The report must also address the number of grants of temporary custody that are included in such temporary and extended orders, the number of such orders that are issued to women and the number of such orders that are issued to men.